opensearch-project/project-website/_posts/2025-05-19-journey-to-find-replacements-java-security-manager.md

 ---
 layout: post
-title: "Journey to find a replacement to JSM in OpenSearch 3.0"
+title: "Finding a replacement for JSM in OpenSearch 3.0"
 authors:
    - cwperks
    - kumargu